dturvene/ring-buffer/article-meson.md

 A significant make implementation *must* use external executables to perform necessary functions outside the scope of [make]().
 See the shell, perl, python and C support programs in `$K/scripts` called by various makefiles.
-To inspect a real-world rule "gone bad" see the `cmd_gensymtypes_S` function in `$K/scripts/Makefile.build`.
+To inspect a real-world rule "gone bad" rule function see the `cmd_gensymtypes_S` function in `$K/scripts/Makefile.build`.

 The state of [make]() has prompted a number of efforts to produce a "better"